Zeya & Associates Co., Ltd. has been assessed and certified as meeting the requirements of ISO 9001:2015 for the following activities:

-The Provision of Engineering, Procurement and Contracting (EPC) for: Electrical Power Systems and Heating, Ventilation, Air Conditioning and Refrigeration Systems (HVAC&R), Sales, Marketing, Service and Showroom Management for HVAC&R Systems and Power Systems.
+The Provision of Engineering, Procurement and Contracting (EPC) for Electrical Power Systems and Heating, Ventilation, Air Conditioning and Refrigeration Systems (HVAC&R), Sales, Marketing, Service and Showroom Management for HVAC&R Systems and Power Systems.
+Trading of Medical Devices.

 The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 By doing so, business, as a primary driver of globalization, can help ensure that markets, commerce, technology and finance advance in ways that benefit economies and societies everywhere.